Orimalca/PDMBooth/README.md

 <u>NOTES</u>: Make sure to check the following points before start running
 - Use the same python envrionment used for `train_pdmbooth.py`.
-- A `wandb` project with the name 'PDMBooth-dreambooth-ds' is exists (for LoRA use 'PDMBooth-lora-dreambooth-ds').
+- A `wandb` project with the name `PDMBooth-dreambooth-ds` is exists (for LoRA use `PDMBooth-lora-dreambooth-ds`).
-- A directory with the name '/ckpts/PDMBooth-dreambooth-ds' exists (for LoRA use '/ckpts/PDMBooth-lora-dreambooth-ds').
+- A directory with the name `/ckpts/PDMBooth-dreambooth-ds` exists (for LoRA use `/ckpts/PDMBooth-lora-dreambooth-ds`).
-- For each class in the dataset, the class images dir exists under the path 'cls_imgs/object_class_name' (e.g., 'cls_imgs/dog').
+- For each class in the dataset, the class images dir exists under the path `cls_imgs/object_class_name` (e.g., `cls_imgs/dog`).
 When using LoRA we can skip this step because we don't utilize our prior preservation objective when using LoRA.

 ```bash
 conda activate pdm